Genome Sequencing and Analysis

 We welcome US and international clients.
 Send the FedEx email notifications to: firstname.lastname@example.org.

-Once your sequencing is complete you will receive a link to download your data.
+Once your sequencing is complete you will receive a link via our ticketing system to download your data.
 The release link is valid for one month.
 After this time the data will be archived.
 If you need to access archived data, a $300 fee will be applied to cover the Genome Center's cost to re-release the data.

 At the same time you receive the link to your data, you will also be notified to pick up any remaining sample material from the Columbia Genome Center.
 We will hold your samples for one week after project completion.
 Visit our Scheduling page to arrange a time to retrieve your samples.